Start Learning Early

 University of New Hampshire

 An Eye on Visuals: Supporting Behavior, Learning, Communication and Organization

-*There is a $15 materials fee associated with this program.
+*There is an optional $15 materials fee associated with this program.
 Fee covers the make-and-take activities and should be paid to the speaker(s) directly during the seminar.

 Montgomery County Public Schools

 AiepA: Advocate and Instructional Expert for People with Autism

 Innovative Technologies for Learners with Reading and Other Learning Differences